What to do

 One of Canada's most prestigious arts institutions, the Montreal Museum of Fine Arts is also the oldest art museum in the country.

-The museum houses collections containing more than 35,000 works from around the world, from Antiquity to today, including a magnificent collection of Inuit and Canadian art as well as the largest collection of Japanese incense boxes in the world.
+The museum houses collections containing more than 35,000 works from around the world, from Antiquity to today, including a magnificent collection of Inuit and Canadian art.

 One of Montreal's most popular districts, the Plateau Mont-Royal, takes its name from its location on flat terrain north of the terraces of Rue Sherbrooke and east of Mount Royal.
 The area's main thoroughfare is Avenue du Mont-Royal .

-In 1997, Utne Reader rated The Plateau one of the 15 "hippest" neighbourhoods in North America; it is also the area of choice for new arrivals from France.
+For years, the Plateau has been known as a "trendy" neighbourhood, and it is also the area of choice for new arrivals from France.

 The Plateau Mont-Royal offers a variety of cafés, bookstores and trendy boutiques.
 It is the perfect place to "hang out", go out for dinner, take a walk or stop for a drink at one of its many bars.